Uvacoder/uvacodernotes6/notes/vue.md

 - You can have multiple instances of Vue in the same page, just using adding Vue as a CDN and targeting different IDs in the HTML.
 It is not what you commonly use to build, mostly used in examples and docs.
 - `{{ item }}` => template.
 We can do simple expressions and ternary operators inside.
+- Always try to be as agnostic as possible and plan for common use cases.
+Make it reusable!
+- Use mocked data as close to reality when possible.
+Better to pull from a `json` as props than to work with `data` properties and have to refactor it later.
+- Start with mobile in mind and go bigger.

 ## Directives